act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 #### Passed Example 3

-This `canvas` element has an `aria-label` attribute that describes the image.
+This `canvas` element has an `aria-label` attribute that describes the W3C logo image.

 ```html
 <html lang="en">